 Yoga also provides balance benefits: According to Temple University research, women 65 and older who took twice-weekly yoga classes for nine weeks increased ankle flexibility and showed more confidence in walking.

 While you can do both tai chi and yoga at home, you may want to look for classes at a local gym, studio or community center—safety is key.

 Far too many Americans aren’t getting enough sleep, which can lead to a variety of health problems.
 What’s more, sleep deprivation slows reaction time, and a study at California Pacific Medical Center shows that it’s also directly related to falls.
 Tracking nearly 3,000 older women, the researchers found that those who typically slept between five and seven hours each night were 40 percent more likely to fall than those who slept longer.

 Theraworx Relief for Muscle Cramps and Spasms

 Before you begin any physical activity, apply Theraworx Relief from your hamstrings to your toes.
-This will help “warm up” your muscles and reduce your risk of a surprise exercise-associated muscle cramp or spasm.
+This can help reduce your risk of a surprise muscle cramp or spasm.
 Apply immediately after physical activity as well to reduce muscle soreness.